prajivinn/prajivinn.github.io/_posts/2024-01-05-Premier-League-Club-Investment-Analysis.md

 ### Results <a name="overview-results"></a>

 The club which has highest score is **Leicester City**.
-Given this information, we recommend that stakeholders consider investing in Leicester City instead.
-We believe that Leicester City’s recent form and performance make them a better choice for investment.
+Given this information, I recommend that stakeholders consider investing in Leicester City instead.
+I believe that Leicester City’s recent form and performance make them a better choice for investment.

-**To support our claim, we conducted further secondary research to provide additional evidence of Leicester City’s current form and potential for success**
+**To support our claim, I conducted further secondary research to provide additional evidence of Leicester City’s current form and potential for success**
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>